Thank you for your interest!

 RELEVANT SKILLS

-Development Tools: IntelliJ IDEA, maven, gradle, git, Jira, gcc/gdb, git
+Development Tools: IntelliJ IDEA, gradle, maven, git/BitBucket/GitHub, Jira, gcc/gdb, Gentoo portage

 ACTIVITIES & INTERESTS